event-engine/docs/docs/tutorial/part_VII.md

 Developers tend to work out the happy path of a feature only and throw exceptions in every unknown situation.
 This behaviour is often caused by bad project management.
 Developers get domain knowledge from Jira tickets written by a product owner
-(Jira is used here as a synonym for any ticket system used in an agile process) instead of talking to domain experts face-to-face.
+(Jira is used here as a synonym for any ticket system) instead of talking to domain experts face-to-face.
 Most tickets don't include unhappy paths until they happen and find their way back to the developer as a bug ticket.